 While this would be a completely new legislative provision, court observation of bail hearings during this research reveals that there is currently no impediment to judges hearing complainant evidence of the sort contemplated in Head 28.
-Indeed, in bail objections based on the risk of witness intimidation the preference of the courts is to hear direct oral evidence from the complainant.139 However, in rare circumstances hearsay evidence may be admitted, for example where a Garda gives an account of a particular incident or incidents, explaining that the complainant was unwilling to attend the bail application for fear of further intimidation or harm.
-As stated by the Supreme Court in McGinley140 the judge in a bail application where witness intimidation is raised
+Indeed, in bail objections based on the risk of witness intimidation the preference of the courts is to hear direct oral evidence from the complainant.
+However, in rare circumstances hearsay evidence may be admitted, for example where a Garda gives an account of a particular incident or incidents, explaining that the complainant was unwilling to attend the bail application for fear of further intimidation or harm.
+As stated by the Supreme Court in McGinley the judge in a bail application where witness intimidation is raised must expressly make a finding on the probability of such interference by the accused or a person acting on his direction:

-137 In one High Court bail application relating to breach of a barring order, the female applicant told the judge that addiction was linked to her mental health problem and that her warrant history was linked to her drug taking.
+her drug taking.
 She had not been keeping track of the days of her court visits, but expressed that "I will turn up, because I am off drugs now."

-138 Section 13(1) of the Criminal Justice Act, 1984.
+&lt;sup>138 Section 13(1) of the Criminal Justice Act, 1984.

-139 See The People (DPP) v McGinley [1998] 2 I.R.
+&lt;sup>139 See The People (DPP) v McGinley [1998] 2 I.R.
 408 at p.
 414.

-140 DPP v McLoughlin [2009] IESC 65.
+&lt;sup>140 DPP v McLoughlin [2009] IESC 65.